HighnessAtharva/Blog/content/posts/personal/Book Quotes/The Best Quotes from Realm of the Elderlings by Robin Hobb.md

 Currently, I have only managed to finish off the first trilogy in the mammoth that Realm of the Elderlings happens to be but I plan to power through the series soon and add the remainder of the quotes so sit back and enjoy what I have to offer.
 If you feel a few hidden gems are missing, email me!

+{{< fancylink "Hunting for more YA books?
+Get a taste of badassery with" "Nevernight Trilogy Quotes" "/posts/personal/book-quotes/the-best-quotes-from-nevernight-trilogy-by-jay-kristoff/" >}}

 ## Farseer Trilogy

 ### Assassin’s Apprentice